 Customer due diligence is a process of gathering and analyzing identifying information about an individual or organization.
 It ensures security by requiring organizations to verify a customer’s identity, perform a thorough background check, and establish a client’s risk category.
 Tight CDD measures help to prevent money laundering, terrorist financing, and other financial crimes.

-However, CDD is a highly complex and resource intense process, although it can be aided by automation software.
+However, CDD checks are a highly complex and resource intense process.
+Thankfully, they can be aided by automation software.
 Tools such as Ondato can improve customer experience, save precious resources and make the compliance process much more effective.